f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 <h2>Introduction</h2>

 This plugin can be used to generate an analog TV signal mostly used in amateur radio.
+It is limited to black and white images as only the luminance (256 levels) is supported.

 <h2>Interface</h2>